SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 }
 ```

 There's one thing here that we haven't seen before, and that's a multi-value argument.
-The `-Text`
+The `--text`
 argument has an array type (`string[]`), which means it can have multiple values by supplying it
 multiple times.
-We could, for example, use `-Text foo -Text bar` to assign the values "foo" and "bar"
+We could, for example, use `--text foo --text bar` to assign the values "foo" and
-to it.
-Because it's also a positional argument, we can also simply use `foo bar` to do the same.
+"bar" to it.
+Because it's also a positional argument, we can also simply use `foo bar` to do the
+same.

 > Positional multi-value arguments must always be the last positional argument.

-This command will take the values from the `-Text` argument and write them as lines to the specified
+This command will take the values from the `--text` argument and write them as lines to the specified
 file, optionally appending to the file.

 Let's build and run our application again, without arguments: